walterfreeman/phy211/syllabus2.md

 it's something you practice with a coach.
 In recitations, you'll practice your skills in groups--learning from your peers, teaching them, and asking questions of the numerous guides that are there to help you.

-Recitation is not a supplement to lecture.
-It's the other way around: lecture exists to prepare you for the practice you'll get in recitation, and to debrief what you did in recitation.

 Recitation attendance and participation are graded.
 We will give you a grade based on how well we observe you learning alongside your group.

 Before each in-class exam, you'll take a group practice exam in recitation with your group.
 These practice exams are graded as well.

 A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, may be found at <a href="https://walterfreeman.github.io/phy211/recitation-guidelines.html">https://walterfreeman.github.io/phy211/recitation-guidelines.html</a>

-<a id="textbook"></a>
+<a id="readings"></a>
 #### Readings

-We will post correspondence between each day's class and textbook sections.
+We will post assigned readings on the calendar before each class.
 (These may change during the semester based on our progress, but we will let you know at least a week ahead of time.)

-However, many students do very well in this class without reading the textbook; most students learn the material primarily from the homework and recitation exercises.
+<a id="checkins"></a>
+#### Weekly check-ins

+Each weekend, sometime between when you finish recitation on Friday and the next Monday at noon, I'd like you to spend 5-10 minutes filling out a Google Form telling me how things are going -- in particular, how well you are understanding the material from recitation, how well your groups are working, etc.

+This is a chance for you to keep me updated on how things are going for you -- both in our course and overall.
+I'll base what we do the following week on your feedback.
+They're due Monday at noon because this will give me time to incorporate your feedback into the Tuesday morning lectures and the design of the following week's recitation material.

+These check-ins *are* graded, but they aren't intended to test your knowledge of physics.
+The grade for this amounts to "free credit" that you can earn by providing me useful feedback about how you are doing.

 <a id="lectures"></a>
 #### Lectures